sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [edabit](https://edabit.com/challenges) : Practice coding via various small challenges.
 - [Learn Git Branching](https://learngitbranching.js.org) : Learn and practice git commands in an interactive way
 - [Oh Shit, Git!?!](https://ohshitgit.com/) : Cheat sheet to get yourself out of bad git situations
+- [CryptoZombies](https://cryptozombies.io) : CryptoZombies is an interactive school that teaches you all things technical about blockchains.
+Learn to make smart contracts in Solidity or Libra by making your own crypto-collectibles game.

 <div align="right">